 Combining great build quality with practicality and reliability, the 686 model comfortably sleeps six.
 It’s a highline (meaning it has a bed above the cab) and is home to a fitted kitchen featuring gas hobs, a combi-oven and grill, a fridge/freezer and plenty of storage space.

 It also features a roomy, fully-fitted bathroom to make sure it really feels like a home-from-home.
 All the extras are taken care of: the beds even have memory foam mattresses to ensure all the family gets a good night’s sleep.

 If you like to travel in nothing less than first class, it’s unlikely you’ll want to slum it on a camping holiday.
 And if you have upwards of £130,000 to spend then you won’t have to, either: the Niesmann-Bischoff Flair 920 will have you glamping like an A-lister.

 Although only a 4-berth motorhome, the lounge comfortably seats seven, so there’s lots of space to spread out.
 With a huge bathroom, kitted out with domestic-sized facilities – and even a built-in 3,000kg-capacity ‘garage’ – you’ll never be short of room in this motorhome.

-Featuring mix and match upholstery, it can be customised to suit your style, and has both mid and rear LCD televisions.
+Featuring mix and match upholstery, it can be customised to suit your style and has both mid and rear LCD televisions.
 The main draw of this luxury camper, though, has to be the bedroom, which is built around a huge island bed.
-With heaps of storage and wardrobe space, you won’t feel like you’re on the road in a Niesmann.
+With heaps of storage and wardrobe space, you won’t feel like you’re on the road in a Niemann.